September 1st, 2017

 Severus's deep baritone sounded in the still night.
 "As suspected: Rose Malfoy to Ravenclaw, Scorpius Malfoy to Slytherin and Albus Snape-Potter to Slytherin.
 Why anyone would have thought those two would be separated is beyond me.
 Your children are in safe hands, My Angel.
 Sleep well and enjoy your holiday."

-"Damn, I could have won five galleons from Scar-head if he would have bet me," Draco complained.
-"I'll just have to take the five I won from Neville and buy you something pretty."
+"Damn, I could have won ten galleons from Scar-head if he would have bet me," Draco complained.
+"I'll just have to take the ten I won from Neville and buy you something pretty."
 They resumed their slow dance.

 "You have already given me everything I could ever want in life.
 Just love me, Draco, in my advancing years.
 That's all I ask," she said softly.